Ibrahim Biro: Abduction and exile

-Biro was kidnapped by the Asayish forces of the Democratic Union Party of the Syrian branch of the PKK on August 13, 2016, in the market of the city of Qamishli, where he took him to an unknown destination to the dawn of the next day and his cross outside the Syrian border to the Kurdistan Region of Iraq.
+Biro was kidnapped by the Asayish forces of the Democratic Union Party of the Syrian branch of the PKK on August 13, 2016, in the market of the city of Qamishli.
+He was held in an unknown location until the next day, across the Syrian border with the Kurdistan Region of Iraq.
 After receiving several threats by the leaders and members of the Democratic Union Party, to decide the other exile outside Syria.